 Interactive learning technologies – is such an organization of the learning process, in which every student participates in the collective process of learning.
 Each student has a specific task for which he must publicly report, or his performance depends on the quality of the task assigned to the group.
 Interactive learning technologies provide a planned result, some interactive techniques that stimulate the process, arouse interest, activate mental capabilities .

-Depending on the purpose of the lesson and the form of organization of educational activities of students interactive technologies are divided into the following types of: interactive technologies of cooperative learning, interactive technologies of group learning, interactive technologies of situational modeling, interactive technologies of discussion, creative tasks, educational games (role-playing games, educational games, etc.), work in small groups, pairs, triples, brainstorming, mind map, debates, the use of project methodology.
+Depending on the purpose of the lesson and the form of organization of educational activities of students interactive technologies are divided into the following types of interactive technologies of cooperative learning, interactive technologies of group learning, interactive technologies of situational modelling, interactive technologies of discussion, creative tasks, educational games (role-playing games, educational games, etc.), work in small groups, pairs, triples, brainstorming, mind map, debates, the use of project methodology.
 Role-playing is an active method of learning, a means of developing the communicative abilities of the student.
-Role play is associated with the interests of students, is a means of emotional interest, motivation of educational activities.
-Role-playing game is an active way of teaching practical knowledge of a foreign language .
-Role-playing game helps to overcome language barriers of students, significantly increases the volume of their speech practice.
+Roleplay is associated with the interests of students, is a means of emotional interest, motivation of educational activities.
+The role-playing game is an active way of teaching practical knowledge of a foreign language .
+The role-playing game helps to overcome the language barriers of students, significantly increases the volume of their speech practice.
 It’s learning in action.
 The term Mind Map was first proposed by British psychologist, author of the memorization technique Tony Buzen.
 The map is a diagram where various ideas, tasks, theses related to each other and united by a common problem are demonstrated in a visual form.
 The map allows to cover the entire situation as a whole, as well as keep a large amount of information in mind at the same time.

 Teaching foreign languages today is impossible without the use of information technology .
 The latest information technologies have become an integral tool in teaching English, allowing students to cooperate and join in authentic communication, receive modern information, exchange their ideas.
 The involvement of ICT in the practice of teaching English is not only a means of maintaining motivation, but also helps in solving didactic problems: